text that reads, crystals, rocks, minerals, gemstones

 "Our crystals have been excavated from environments where preservation of the natural landscape and environment is of utmost importance.
 We ensure our suppliers comply with national environmental regulations and standards."

-I find it incredibly difficult to believe that a small business buying a few kilos of stone from someone in Indonesia can ensure they comply with national environmental regulations and standards.
+I find it incredibly difficult to believe that a small business buying a few kilos of crystals from a business in Indonesia can ensure they comply with national environmental regulations and standards.

 In a recent interview, the largest supplier of crystals from Madagascar who sells at all major trade fairs around the world, said he was aware of the problem of child labour in his country but little can be done about it.